jgrimes86/blackjack/README.md

     - if split hand, dealer draws and compares against both hands?

 - Score board
+    - Possible Bug:  Player getting credit for 2 wins on blackjack or natural 21

-- Way to keep track of card count & re-shuffle deck when remaining cards hits a certain limit
+- ~~Way to keep track of card count & re-shuffle deck when remaining cards hits a certain limit~~